TitanicEclair/Demographic-Forecast/README.md

 - This will help in enabling policy makers to adapt new strategies beforehand through the forecasted data leading to more resilient and sustainable communities

 ## What did we learn from this project?
 1. We learnt new ML techniques such as Gradient Boosting Machine and Random Forest.
 2. We learnt how to incorperate and relate different kinds of data to a specific problem
 3. We learnt how to collaborate using github repositories
+4. We learnt how to use Dash to visualize the data
 ## References
 - https://www.kaggle.com/datasets/willianoliveiragibin/progenitus
 - https://www.kaggle.com/code/alejopaullier/gdp-by-country-1999-2022